LogoLogo

 1. Navigate to Projects > your_project > Bench > Workspaces.

-2. Create a new workspace with + New Workspace or edit an existing workspace.
+2. Create a new workspace with + Create Workspace or edit an existing workspace.

 Access Bench Image